-Standards which state the minimum award and information relating to NMC registration.
+Standards which state the minimum award and information relating to NMC registration

-1. Selection, admission and progression
+1 Selection, admission and progression

-AEIs must:
+Approved education institutions must:

-- 1.1 appoint a lead midwife for education who is responsible for midwifery education in the AEI - 1.2 inform the NMC of the name of the lead midwife for education - 1.3 ensure recognition of prior learning is not permitted for pre-registration midwifery programmes
+- 1.1 appoint a lead midwife for education who is responsible for midwifery education in the AEI - 1.2 inform the NMC of the name of the lead midwife for education - 1.3 ensure recognition of prior learning is not permitted for pre-registration midwifery programmes.

-- 1.4 ensure selection, admission and progression comply with the NMC Standards framework for nursing and midwifery education - 1.5 confirm on entry to the programme that students: - 1.5.1 meet the entry requirements for the programme as set out by the AEI and are suitable for midwifery practice - 1.5.2 demonstrate an understanding of the role and scope of practice of the midwife - 1.5.3 demonstrate values in accordance with the Code

-- $1.5.4\,$ have capability to learn behaviours in accordance with the Code - 1.5.5 have capability to develop numeracy skills required to meet programme outcomes - 1.5.6 can demonstrate proficiency in English language - 1.5.7 have capability in literacy to meet programme outcomes - 1.5.8 have capability to develop digital and technological literacy to meet programme outcomes
+- 1.4 ensure selection, admission and progression comply with the NMC Standards framework for nursing and midwifery education - 1.5 confirm on entry to the programme that students: - 1.5.1 meet the entry requirements for the programme as set out by the AEI and are suitable for midwifery practice - 1.5.2 demonstrate an understanding of the role and scope of practice of the midwife - 1.5.3 demonstrate values in accordance with the Code - 1.5.4 have capability to learn behaviours in accordance with the Code - 1.5.5 have capability to develop numeracy skills required to meet programme outcomes - 1.5.6 can demonstrate proficiency in English language - 1.5.7 have capability in literacy to meet programme outcomes - 1.5.8 have capability to develop digital and technological literacy to meet programme outcomes - 1.6 support students throughout the programme in continuously developing their abilities in numeracy, literacy and digital and technological literacy to meet programme outcomes

-- 1.6 support students throughout the programme in continuously developing their abilities in numeracy, literacy and digital and technological literacy to meet programme outcomes - 1.7 ensure students' health and character are sufficient to enable safe and effective practice on entering the programme, throughout the programme and when submitting the supporting declaration of health and character in line with the NMC Guidance on health and character.
-This includes satisfactory occupational health assessments and criminal record checks - 1.8 ensure students are fully informed of the requirement to declare immediately any cautions, charges, conditional discharges or convictions and any adverse determinations made by other regulators, professional bodies and education establishments and that any declarations are dealt with promptly, fairly and lawfully - 1.9 ensure the lead midwife for education, or their designated midwife substitute is able to provide supporting declarations of health and character for students who have successfully completed an NMC approved pre-registration midwifery programme, and - 1.10 ensure NMC registered nurses entering a shortened preregistration midwifery programme are a Registered nurse: first level (adult).
+- 1.7 ensure students' health and character are sufficient to enable safe and effective practice on entering the programme, throughout the programme and when submitting the supporting declaration of health and character in line with the NMC Guidance on health and character2.
+This includes satisfactory occupational health assessments and criminal record checks - 1.8 ensure students are fully informed of the requirement to declare immediately any police charges, cautions, convictions or conditional discharges, or determinations that their fitness to practise is impaired made by other regulators, professional bodies and educational establishments, and ensure that any declarations are dealt with promptly, fairly and lawfully - 1.9 ensure the lead midwife for education, or their designated midwife substitute is able to provide supporting declarations of health and character for students who have successfully completed an NMC approved pre-registration midwifery programme, and - 1.10 ensure NMC registered nurses entering a shortened pre-registration midwifery programme are a Registered nurse: first level (adult).